pelican-plugins/avatar/README.md

 Email: bart.simpson@example.com
 ```

-The plugin first tries to find an avatar image corresponding to the specified email at Libravatar.
-If it is not found there, the plugin then searches Gravatar.
-If an avatar for the specified email address is not found at any of those services, a default picture is shown.
-The default for the "missing picture" can be defined in the configuration variable `AVATAR_MISSING`.
+First, the plugin tries to find a corresponding avatar image for the specified email at Libravatar.
+If it is not found there, the plugin searches Gravatar.
+If an avatar is not found at either service, a default picture is shown.
+The “missing picture” default can be defined in the configuration variable `AVATAR_MISSING`.

 ### Adjusting the Template

 This plugin assigns the `author_avatar` variable to the avatar image URL and makes that variable available within the article's context.
-For instance, you can add the following to a template file (for example, to the `article_infos.html` template file), just before the information about the author:
+For instance, you can add the following code to a template file, such as the `article_infos.html` template file, just before the author information:

 ```html
 {% if article.author_avatar %}